yuhuixu1993/PC-DARTS/README.md

 #### Search on ImageNet

 Data preparation: 10% and 2.5% images need to be random sampled prior from earch class of trainingset as train and val, respectively.
 The sampled data is save into `./imagenet_search`.
-Note that data sampling can not use torch.utils.data.sampler.SubsetRandomSampler as imagenet is too large.
+Note that not to use torch.utils.data.sampler.SubsetRandomSampler for data sampling as imagenet is too large.
 ```
 python train_search_imagenet.py \\
        --tmp_data_dir /path/to/your/sampled/data \\